-The appealing party or the decision makers may call witnesses as necessary.
+The appealing party, or the decision makers, may call witnesses as necessary.
 Witnesses must be affiliated with the university.
-The time used by the witness in her/his initial testimony shall be counted as part of the allotted time of the person who calls that witness.
+The time used by the witness in giving evidenceshall be counted as part of the allotted time of the person who calls that witness.
 Time spent answering any questions by the other party or the Graduate Appeals Panel shall not be counted as part of the time allotted to the person who calls the witness.

-The Graduate Appeals Panel may call or recall persons to give additional testimony concerning the issues involved in the case.
+The Graduate Appeals Panel may call or recall persons to give additional evidence concerning the issues involved in the case.

 XII.
 Materials Used in Hearing

-The appellant must provide copies of any previous departmental and college rulings.
-The student must also provide a written statement outlining the basis of the appeal and provide any supporting documentation, not to exceed a total of 20 pages.

-The decision makers may present materials, not to exceed a total of 20 pages, no less than five days prior to the hearing.
-All records and decisions generated by the appeal shall be retained in the appeals file which shall reside in the office of the dean of the Graduate School for a period of 10 years, after which they shall be shredded.
+When submitting the appeal to the GEC, the appellant should include all of the materials originally submitted in the departmental-level appeal as well as written materials that document the adverse decisions at the department and college level.
+The decision makers may also present materials, not to exceed a total of 25 pages, no less than five days prior to the hearing.
+All records and decisions generated by the appeal (including the documentation provided by the appellant and the decision makers) shall be retained in the appeals file which shall reside in the office of the dean of the Graduate School (or in an appropriate electronic folder) for a period of 5 years, after which they shall be shredded or deleted.

 XIII.
 Confidentiality of Appeal Hearing

 The Graduate Student Appeals Panel members shall not retain in their possession any personal files, materials received during the appeal procedure, or notes taken during the meetings of the Graduate Student Appeals Panel.
-All copies of said materials shall be returned to the Graduate School by the Appeals Panel chairperson and shredded.
+All copies of said materials shall be returned to the Graduate School by the Appeals Panel chairperson and held in the appeals file that resides in the office of the dean of the Graduate School..

 No party, Graduate Student Appeals Panel member, or other participant or observer in the appeal procedure shall reveal any facts, documents, or testimony gained through participating in or observing the hearing to any other person, unless required by a court of law to do so or upon the advice of the university’s legal counsel.